 - Anxiety, stress, fear, and uncertainty as to what the future will hold

 - Prioritizing self-care: getting lots of rest, eating a well-balanced diet, exercising, and setting aside time for enjoyable activities

 - Engaging the services of a mental health professional if needed

 - Forming a network of family and friends who will be ready to help

 - Finding and attending a support group (either in-person or online)

 - Becoming knowledgeable about the disease, treatment options, and what to expect as it advances

 A premier home care provider, like Inspired Home Care, is a great partner for family members caring for a loved one with dementia.
 Starting home care services now, in the earliest stage, is important to building trust and rapport with the older adult – something which will be vital as the dementia moves into subsequent stages.
 In addition, it enables family caregivers the chance for ongoing, regularly scheduled breaks from care.
 Our thoroughly trained and experienced care experts are highly skilled and informed on the most effective dementia care techniques.

 We can also provide you with helpful information targeted to any specific challenges you are facing.
 Just call us at 847-787-7572 and request a free of charge in-home consultation.
-With the Barrington memory care experts at Inspired Home Care, you’re never alone; we’re here to walk with you each step of the way.
+With Inspired Home Care, the experts in senior care in Barrington and the nearby areas, you’re never alone; we’re here to walk with you each step of the way.
 To learn about all of the communities where we provide care, please visit our Locations Served page.